Trolleymusic/Sticky/README.md

 	$(element).Sticky({ bottom : true, reference : $(container), buffer : 50 });

 Your CSS will position the element in the correct place, but a buffer means that the element will not jump to the fixed position.

+At the moment you *must* include some CSS to specify the stuck state, it can be as simple as

+	.stuck { position : fixed; top : 0; }

+But something needs to be there.
+The only positioning that sticky does at the moment is sticking `bottom : true` elements to the bottom.
+You can change the class name by defining `keyword` in the settings:

+	$(element).Sticky({ keyword : "some-class-name" });

+## Demo

+There's a demo in the /demo folder!

 ## To do: